Iraqi civil war (2006–2008): Iraqi Civil War from the theories of civil warfare

-Iraq was already a weak state before the invasion in 2003, with multiple economic that affected the capacity of the Iraqi state.
+Iraq was already a weak state before the invasion in 2003, with multiple economic sanctions that affected the capacity of the Iraqi state.
 The Hussein regime lacked legitimacy as the people did not perceive it as a legitimate ruler at the time of the U.S. invasion.
 The key factor evidencing the lack of Iraqi state capacity is the inability to provide security for its inhabitants.